metascript/metascript/README.md

 - Assignment operators count the number of expressions on their left, check that they are assignable, and require an equal number of values on the right.
 - _if_ and _do_ expressions must produce the number of results required from their context
     - _if_ expressions produce results by simply evaluating them
-    - since _do_ expressions already evaluate a sequence of expressions, a _give_ statement is required to specify the result of the _do_
+    - since _do_ expressions already evaluate a sequence of expressions, if they must produce a value they can be terminated in two ways:
+      - with a _give_ statement that specifies the result of the _do_, or
+      - their last expression is assumed to be the result of the _do_.
 - Function invocations are like a binary operator that requires one value on the left (the callee) and an argument on the right, which can be a tuple (the arguments).
 - Every other operator requires exactly one value for each operand.